top of page

 • Jan 6

-In 2026, the global digital twin market is projected to reach nearly $48.2 billion, as asset owners transition from static "as-built" models to living, data-driven replicas.
-For facility managers and construction leads, the "Digital Twin" has moved beyond a tech buzzword to become the definitive standard for reducing construction time by up to 25% and slashing operational downtime.
+In 2026, the global digital twin market is projected to reach nearly $48.2 billion.
+Asset owners are transitioning from static "as-built" models to living, data-driven replicas.
+For facility managers and construction leads, the "Digital Twin" has evolved from a mere tech buzzword to the definitive standard for reducing construction time by up to 25% and minimizing operational downtime.

 The Shift to Digital Twins